Kevin27954/liveness-sim-test/README.md

 *Strike through means fixed*

 - ~Ungraceful exit of servers~
-- Fautly Leader Elections
+- ~Fautly Leader Elections~
 - ~Missing Information, Leading to Error Parsing~
-- Faultly Concurrency when writing to each other.
+- ~Incorrect handling of messages before election~
+- Occasional concurrency error to websocket
+- Reconnected nodes does not SYNC

 ### Running this Projecet.

 To run this project, simply have **Golang** installed, and in the terminal, type:

-`go run . test` to run the simulation test for 1 instance `go run .` to run the program itself.
+`go run . -n N -t` to run the simulation test for 1 instance N is the number of instances of nodes you want to start up

+`go run . -n N` to run the program
+N is the number of instances of nodes you want to start up

 ### Outcome